What Is Farmhouse Style?

-If you just don’t have the money for new lights, then try finding some of your old light fixtures and see if they can get a facelift or touch up to make them new again.
+If you just don’t have the money for new lights, then try finding some of your old light fixtures and see if they can get a facelift or touch up with some spray paint to make them new again.

 The key to keeping a neutral color palette from falling flat is to add texture using natural elements.
 Here are just a few you can incorporate into your farmhouse look:

-Adding any or all of these natural elements into your design will go a long away to achieve the farmhouse look.
+Adding any or all of these natural elements into your design will go a long way to achieving the farmhouse look.

 Focus On The Fireplace